jerome192/Linux-security/README.md

 ## Overview

-This project is a practical Linux security case study focused on building, securing, investigating, and improving a Linux environment.
+This project is a practical Linux security case study focused on building, assessing, securing, and validating an enterprise-style Linux environment.

-The purpose of this lab is to apply Linux administration and security concepts in a realistic enterprise-style environment while developing skills required for cybersecurity and penetration testing.
+The purpose is to apply Linux administration and security concepts in a controlled environment while developing practical skills relevant to cybersecurity and penetration testing.

+Rather than functioning as a collection of notes or isolated exercises, the project follows a complete security assessment lifecycle:

+**Build → Baseline → Assess → Find → Remediate → Validate → Document**

 ---